richardsumilang-blog/richardsumilang-blog.github.io/content/etc/work/tmz/tmz-mobile-web-version-2.md

 The inside has been built from the ground up.
-While I would like to write a series of articles detailing the various technologies I chose to build the application, I will say ECMAScript 6 proved itself suitable as the front-end language and I can't wait to continue upgrading the application to ECMAScript 7 and ECMAScript 8 in due time.
+While I would like to write a series of articles detailing the various technologies I chose to build the application, I will say ECMAScript 6 proved itself suitable as the front-end language and I can't wait to continue upgrading the application to ECMAScript 7, ECMAScript 8, and so fourth as JavaScript continues to gain sanity.

 ## Show me the features!